RAPD/RAPD/CONTRIBUTING.md

   * Navigate to src/ui within your cloned repository
   * Run the DevServer `ng serve`

-* Add yourself to the system -
+* Add yourself to the system - you will need to create a group and a user for yourself
+  * If you haven't sourced the RAPD initialization script, you will need to now.
+You can check by typing `rapd.version`.
+An error means you probably haven't sourced the initialization script.
+  * Add a group and user to the database `rapd.mongotool -ug`
+  * Follow the prompts

 ### CLA
 Please sign our Contributor License Agreement (CLA) before sending pull requests.
 For any code changes to be accepted, the CLA must be signed.
 It's a quick process, we promise!